 - Select the Task Sequence or deployment target presented by Provision.

-First Troubleshooting Checks
+Troubleshooting

-install.wim, drivers,unattend.xml, the Tanium Client ZIP, and custom post-install files.
+install.wim, drivers,unattend.xml, and the Tanium Client ZIP.